Goal Setting Theory: The Psychology Behind Goals That Stick

 Task ComplexityDifficulty is matched to available skill and timeComplex tasks need learning goals, not just performance targets

 Feedback and goals operate as a unit: feedback is only useful when measured against a specific target, and goals are only motivating when feedback tells you where you stand [1].
-Feedback without a specific goal reference has no motivational effect — which is why tracking matters.
+Feedback without a specific goal reference has no motivational effect, which is why tracking matters.
 A goal without a tracking system is a wish.
 And a tracking system without clear goals is just data collection.
 For a deeper look at how tracking and goal systems interact, see our complete guide to goal tracking systems.
+The Goals and Progress Life Goals Workbook uses Locke and Latham’s task-complexity moderator as the design principle for its Goal Setting phase, where each goal is paired with a learning sub-target before any performance target is locked.

 “So long as a person is committed to the goal, has the requisite ability to attain it, and does not have conflicting goals, there is a positive, linear relationship between goal difficulty and task performance” [1].